The material presented here is for educational purposes only, and is not intended to be used as financial, investment, or legal advice.

 Tip #2: Open a Line of Credit

 While it seems counterintuitive to take out a loan or line of credit to help boost your retirement funds, it’s actually a viable way to save money.
 By taking out a HELOC (home equity line of credit), you can pay for home upgrades, health care or other expenses without tapping into your retirement accounts.
 This way, you won’t pay hefty fees for taking out your retirement funds early — ideally, you’ll pay off the HELOC before retirement.
+This strategy may not be appropriate for everyone, so be sure to speak with your financial advisor before taking out a HELOC.

 Tip #3: Consider Traditional & Roth IRAs